RE:COUNSELING Animated Logo

 Existing clients can schedule or cancel appointments using the Client Portal.
 New clients, please use the contact form or email Rachel to inquire about services or to schedule an intake session.

-As a Licensed Professional Clinical Counselor in Ohio, I offer virtual therapy for anxiety, depression, life transitions, and more.
-My evidence-based approach provides support and tools to navigate mental health challenges.
+• As a Licensed Professional Clinical Counselor in Ohio, I offer individual adults virtual therapy for anxiety, depression, neurodivergence, life transitions, and more.
+My evidence-based approaches provide support and tools to navigate mental health challenges.

 Rachel’s Bio